-This is especially important for students applying to Germany abroad.
-International students who have studied towards curricula such as the A-level, the IB or the US high school diploma will need to check the entrance requirements of German universities carefully.
+This is especially important for students applying to Germany from abroad.
+International students who have studied towards curricula such as the A-level, the IB or the US high school diploma will need to check the academic requirements for applying German universities as an international student carefully.

 Note: International applicants can check out the entrance criteria for degree courses all over Germany using the DAAD admissions database.
 Students can enter their country of origin and the school qualification they are working towards and the DAAD database will provide insights on their eligibility.

 In Germany, this is known as ‘numerus clausus’ (Latin for ‘closed number’).
 A German degree course that is classed as ‘numerus clausus’ will only permit a fixed number of students to apply.
 It's an important concept to be aware of when applying to German universities!

 Courses that are ‘numerus clausus’ nationwide include oversubscribed courses such as Medicine, Architecture and Veterinary Science.
 Courses that are numerus clausus will often have a much lower chance of acceptance/higher GPA requirements, so students need to take this into account.

 There are also courses that are classified as ‘numerus clausus’ on a local level, i.e. certain regions, local governments and individual universities will set their own restrictions for particular courses.

 This will depend on whether your students are applying for a degree course that is taught in German or English.
 International students who are not studying in their first language should be aware of a number of relevant language tests.

 The TOEFL and IELTS are two globally recognised tests that measure a student’s English language speaking ability.
 Students are required to take either one of these tests if they are applying to an English-taught course.